 The cemetery is then easily reached by bus from Hodogaya Station.To get to the bus stop leave the railway station at the East exit onto the Tokaido highway.
 The bus stop is located on the opposite side of the road and visitors can cross the highway by using the pedestrian bridge nearby.

 To get to the cemetery by bus, the bus route is No.53 and the bus departs every 20 to 30 minutes during it's operating hours.
 The stop required for the cemetery is called Naga Tadai Kouen Mae.
-The bus stops about 100 metres beyond the cemetery entrance which is signposted for the gardens and cemetery. ("El-Renpo-Gun-Bochi" translates locally as "British Commonwealth Cemetery".)
+The bus stops about 150 metres from the cemetery entrance which is signposted for the gardens and cemetery. ("El-Renpo-Gun-Bochi" translates locally as "British Commonwealth Cemetery".)
 If you take a taxi the street address is 238 Karibachō, Hodagaya-Ku, Yokohama 240.